moxeeem/NewsBot/README.md

 ## Deployment
 The final part of the project was to move it to a VPS.
-This was successfully implemented and now the bot is available here - [@news_class_bot](https://t.me/news_class_bot).
+This was successfully implemented.

 ## Include Credits